Khangbeo17/documentation/content/applications/inventory_and_mrp/inventory/management/warehouses/warehouse_replenishment_transfer.rst

 ======================================

 Using reordering rules, it is possible to automate the process of replenishing one warehouse from another.

-Starting from the :menuselection:`Inventory` module, select :menuselection:`Products --> Products` and then choose the product that will be replenished.
-From the product page, select :menuselection:`Reordering Rules --> Create` and configure the form as follows:
+To get started, navigate to :menuselection:`Inventory --> Products --> Products` and then choose the product that will be replenished.
+From the product page, select the :guilabel:`Reordering Rules` smart button at the top of the form, and then on the next page, click :guilabel:`Create` to configure the form as follows:

 - :guilabel:`Location`: the location that the reordering rule will replenish when triggered, in this case, the incoming warehouse